Eco-friendly Things to Do in New York City is bustling, beautiful and unique.

 Its vibrant spirit, diversity and legendary parks and buildings make it the ultimate urban tourist destination.

-If you’re planning a visit to NYC, you should know that choosing eco-friendly things to do will help you to take a juicy and delicious bite out of the Big Apple, without leaving a carbon footprint.
+If you’re planning a visit to NYC, you should know that choosing a project Eco-Friendly will be things to do will help you to take a juicy and delicious bite out of the Big Apple, without leaving a carbon footprint.

 There are so many “clean and green” ways to explore and enjoy this world-class urban metropolis.

 Today, we’d like to share the top 10 eco-friendly things to do in New York City.